 The Left Right Game

-What happens after a doctor uses his own sperm to impregnate his patients?
 Sick is an investigative podcast about what goes wrong in the places meant to keep us healthy.
-Award-winning journalists Jake Harper and Lauren Bavis dig deep to share shocking personal stories of medical injustices, and hold accountable the people and institutions meant to care for us.
-Sick's first season explores the complications of fertility medicine, one Indiana doctor’s abuse of power, and the generations of lives he affected.
+Sick's first season explores the complications of fertility medicine, one Indiana doctor’s abuse of power and the generations of lives he affected.
+Season 2, we turn our attention to prisons— places that have to keep people healthy, but are built to punish them.
+New episodes start Oct.
+26.

 How are medical mysteries solved?
 And what happens when questions remain?
 Patient Zero is an investigation of the spaces where people and pathogens collide.
-This season, we take a deep dive in to the history – and mystery – of one of the fastest spreading epidemics of our time: Lyme disease.
+We take a deep dive in to the history – and mystery – of one of the fastest spreading epidemics of our time: Lyme disease.
 Learn more at www.patientzeropodcast.com.
-A production of New Hampshire Public Radio.

 The Thing About Pam